jonassvensson4/jsfour-criminalrecord/README.md

 # jsfour-criminalrecord
-A new version of jsfour-brottsregister with more features
+A new version of jsfour-brottsregister with more features and it's in english!

 CURRENTLY TESTING THIS